 Creating the chart

-Creating the organizational chart is child’s play, as it actually relies on the real-time information of each member’s user-profile.
+Creating the chart is child’s play, as it actually relies on the real-time information of each member’s user-profile.
 Here’s how that works: each member can now disclose his or her manager, including the respective members involved in a specific team for example.
-The organizational chart will then progressively be built upon the information that everyone gradually discloses.
+The chart will then progressively be built upon the information that everyone gradually discloses.
 The result: a reliable organizational chart that updates itself in real-time.